 Update 06/04/2020: We've retested the Blur Reduction bug with the new firmware update (1113), and we can confirm that the TV can interpolate 30fps and 60fps content up to 120fps.

 This TV can interpolate lower frame rate content up to 120Hz.
 To enable it, you have to set Picture Clarity to 'On', set Judder Reduction to '10' for 30fps, and Blur Reduction to '10' for 60fps content.

-With motion interpolation enabled, there's noticeable duplication in fast scenes, and when displaying more intense scenes, it introduces a good amount of artifacts.
+With motion interpolation enabled, there's noticeable duplication in fast scenes, and it introduces a good amount of artifacts when displaying more intense scenes.

-The Samsung Q70T can display lower frame rate content without much stutter due to its slower response time.
-It can still happen at times and if it bothers you, enabling Picture Clarity can help.
+The Samsung Q70T displays lower frame rate content without much stutter due to its slower response time.
+It can still happen at times, but if it bothers you, enabling Picture Clarity can help.

 Update 11/18/2020: We've retested the VRR with an HDMI 2.1 source and firmware version 1403.
 It can now display 120fps at 4k with VRR enabled, and it also works with NVIDIA's G-SYNC.